Wiretap Secret Key Agreement Via Secure Omniscience: Duality between secure omniscience and wiretap secret key agreement: Limited interaction

 \begin{proposition} If $r=2$, then for any source $P_{\RZ_1\RZ_2\RZ_{\opw}}$,

 However, the converse need not hold.

 \end{proposition}

-To prove the converse, we first derive an upper bound on $\rl^{(2)}$ using the results from the one-way communication setting.
-We then give a source in Lemma~\ref{lem:twowaycounter} that finally proves the converse.
+For the converse part, we first derive an upper bound on $\rl^{(2)}$ using the results from the one-way communication setting.
+We then give a source in Lemma~\ref{lem:twowaycounter} that serves as a counterexample to illustrate that the converse does not hold in general.
 In the rest of this section, we denote $\RZ_1,\RZ_2$ and $\RZ_{\opw}$ by $\RX, \RY$, and $\RZ$, respectively.
 The random variables $\RX, \RY$, and $\RZ$ take values in finite sets $\mc{X}$, $\mc{Y}$, and $\mc{Z}$, respectively.